 The packets linked here are good for approximately 600 cc of volume.
 For our 5 gallon buckets, we can assume that 90% of the volume is taken up by rice which leaves 1,900 cc of air space.
 Three to four packets per bucket should be sufficient.

 Unless you are sourcing your rice from a pretty sketchy supplier it is doubtful that you will have visible insects in your rice.
 If so – change suppliers.

 More likely you will have eggs within the rice.
 This is normal, they are everywhere, in everything, and 99% innocuous.
 Occasionally they will hatch, eat, and make more insects.
 To be honest, these bugs are more psychological than physical.
 That being said, I’m not a fan and therefore prevent them.

 If you plan on packing with O2 absorbers you are removing the critical component to the insect’s survival.
 They won’t hatch without air.
 Problem solved.

 If you are not using O2 absorbers you can utilize a second method.
 Freezing.
 Storing your grain in the freezer for 5-7 days will kill off all the eggs in your rice.
 As long as you immediately package them, they will be free from re-infection.

 Finally, you can add Diatomaceous Earth to your rice.
 Diatomaceous Earth is simply the fossilized remains of diatoms.
 Diatoms are microscopic creatures that died and fossilized a few million years ago.
-Their fossilized skeletons are murder on insects.
+Their fossilized skeletons are lethal to insects.

 The saying goes something like “death by a thousand paper-cuts.”
 The Diatomaceous Earth cuts then dehydrate any insects it contacts.